connectomicslab/connectomemapper3/paper/paper.md

 This enables CMP3 to self-adapt to the type of dMRI acquisition scheme (DTI, DSI, multi-shell) and to appropriately set up the set of available pipeline configuration parameters for its processing.
 \label{fig:cmp3-diagram}](cmp3-diagram.png)

+Each pipeline class provides methods to create and execute a nipype workflow that runs a number of nipype sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (\autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set by loading the different pipeline configuration files.
+Empowered by the nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.
+To maximize accessibility and re-usability of the tool, the implemented pipelines are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance to the BIDS App standard [@GorgolewskiBIDSMethods:2017].
+This means that the BIDS App of CMP3 can be run on diversity of datasets Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large-scale analysis.

 \textbf{A Graphical User Interface that reflects the workflow structure.} CMP3 takes advantage of Traits/TraitsUI framework (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an